solderneer/solderneer/site/src/content/notes/the-marginal-cost-to-distribute-is-low.md

 ---
-title: "The marginal cost to distribute an idea is low"
+title: The marginal cost to distribute an idea is low
-emoji: "🚢"
+emoji: 🚢
 pubDate: 13-Nov-2022
 updatedDate: 16-Nov-2022
 tags: []